samulen/Auto-email-reminder-excel/README.md

 ## THE CODE
 The project consists of two scripts:
-- first_run.txt: It updates the cell containing the status with "sent", in order to set as not to send the reminders before today
+- first_run.txt: Updates the cell containing the status with "sent", in order to set as not to send the reminders before today.
+                 There should be one version per sheet.
+I gave a generic one that manages dates in three columns 'T', 'X' and 'Y'.
-- wbOpen_script: It gets executed at the opening of the work book and sends the emails for two sheets
+- wbOpen_script: Gets executed at the opening of the work book and sends the emails for two sheets

 I highlighted with the "' Edit" tag the points that may require adaptation.